BoscoDA/NASCAR.API/README.md

 ## Hook up to UI

 - Add the url for the host web app to CORS in the program.cs file
-- Setup URLS in the preferences file
+- Setup URLS in the 'LaunchSettings.json' file
 - Add DB connection string to the DAL_Singleton object